What is Summit and/or the Orbis Cascade Alliance?

 - The library does not reveal the borrowing records of our users.
 The American Library Association’s (ALA) policy on the confidentiality of library records requires that librarians “protect each user’s right to privacy with respect to information sought or received and materials consulted, borrowed or acquired.”
 In accordance with the Family Educational Rights and Privacy Act and ALA's policy on the confidentiality of library and student records, Hatfield Library staff protects the confidentiality of borrowers by not releasing the name of a borrower of a particular book or other material.

-- Willamette seniors automatically have a semester long check out period...this does not include Summit or Interlibrary Loan items).
+- Willamette seniors automatically have a semester-long checkout period...this does not include Summit or Interlibrary Loan items).
 For more information, ask at the Circulation Desk.

 I am interested in your video and sound recording collections...what can you tell me about them?

-- The library's collection of films are intended to support and enrich the curriculum and represent many periods, genres, and countries in an effort to document the history of film.
+- The library's collection of films is intended to support and enrich the curriculum and represent many periods, genres, and countries in an effort to document the history of film.
 Videos are located on the first floor of the library.
 Audiovisual rooms and equipment are available, including an international VCR and DVD player.
 You can locate these items in the library's catalog; search for a particular title just like you would a book.
 The library also has one small collection of films available online: BBC Shakespeare Plays

 - The library's sound recording collection includes primarily classical music, jazz, and world music.
 Recordings are included in our catalog, are located on the second floor, and organized by record labels such as SONYCLAS for Sony Classical.
 CD players are available in the audiovisual rooms.
-Also, the library provides access to streaming music (American Song, Classical Music Library, Contemporary World Music and Jazz Music Library) that you can access on your office computers!
+Also, the library provides access to streaming music (Classical Music Library, Contemporary World Music and Jazz Music Library) that you can access on your office computers!

 How do I find out what items I currently have checked out?

-- Clicking on Library Account from the library's homepage will allow you to access your personal library record to find out what you have checked-out, see if you have any ooverdue materials, check the status of your latest Summit or ILL request, renew items once online, etc.
+- Clicking on Library Account from the library's homepage will allow you to access your personal library record to find out what you have checked-out, see if you have any overdue materials, check the status of your latest Summit or ILL request, renew items once online, etc.

 - There are two display cases on the second floor that are available for small exhibits.
 If you have ideas for possible exhibits or are looking for a place to exhibit student work, please contact us!